saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 **These aren't random problems requiring bespoke solutions.
 They're systematic INPACT™ need fulfillment gaps requiring architectural transformation.**

-The pattern is consistent across research: Lyzr's State of AI Agents Report found that 62% of enterprises exploring AI agents "lack a clear starting point," while 64% of successful deployments focus on business process automation—use cases where infrastructure already fulfills enough INPACT™ needs to enable trust.[8]
+The pattern is consistent across research: Lyzr's State of AI Agents Report found that 62% of enterprises exploring AI agents "lack a clear starting point," while 64% of successful deployments focus on business process automation use cases where infrastructure already fulfills enough INPACT™ needs to enable trust.[8]

-When infrastructure systematically fails to fulfill INPACT™ needs, trust collapses and pilots fail—at the 95% rate we established in Chapter 0.
+When infrastructure systematically fails to fulfill INPACT™ needs, trust collapses and pilots fail at the 95% rate we established in Chapter 0.
 The INPACT™ framework both diagnoses why failures happen and prescribes what successful organizations must build.

 ### Three Forces Accelerating the Crisis